-3.3 Q fever: During the 10 days prior to embryo collection the donor animals were tested with negative results for Q fever using either the complement fixation test (CFT) (negative being no fixation of complement at a dilution of 1:10 or higher) or the ELISA.
-Test used: Date of sample collection: 3.4 All testing was conducted at a laboratory approved by AQIS to conduct export testing and laboratory results for tests specified in this certificate are attached.
-4 \$ Storage and transport 4.1 All straws are clearly marked with the identification of the donor animals and the date(s) of collection.
+Date(s) of sample collection: (Delete as appropriate) 3.2 For Q fever Between 10 and 30 days after the final embryo collection, the donor females were tested with negative results for Q fever using the complement fixation test (CFT) (negative being no fixation of complement at a dilution of 1:10 or higher) or the ELISA Test used: Date of sample collection: 3.3 All testing was conducted at a laboratory approved by AQIS to conduct export testing, and laboratory results for tests specified in this certificate are attached.
+4 Storage and transport 4.1 All straws are clearly marked with the identification of the donor animals and the date(s) of collection.
 If a code is used for this information, its decipher must accompany the consignment.
 4.2 The embryos were only stored with other embryos or semen that were eligible for export to New Zealand.
 The containers were held in an approved storage place under the supervision of AQIS until export.
-4.3 The embryos were placed in new or sterilised transport containers.
-Method of sterilisation (if applicable): Date of sterilisation (if applicable): 4.4 Prior to export, the container in which the embryos are to be transported was sealed by either the embryo collection team veterinarian or an Official Veterinarian using seals bearing the marks: Sign ature of Official Veterinarian Official stamp and date Nam e and address of office: •••••
+4.3 The embryos were placed in new or sterilised transport containers filled with fresh (previously unused) liquid nitrogen.
+Method of sterilisation (if applicable): Date of sterilisation (if applicable): 4.4 Prior to export, the container in which the embryos are to be transported was sealed by either the embryo collection team veterinarian or an Official Veterinarian using seals bearing the marks: ature of Official Veterinarian Official stamp and date Nam ne and address of office: N.B.

-N.B.
 Official stamp must be applied to all pages